Mauritius Wedding Traditions Complete Guide for Modern Couples

 Who typically pays for different wedding expenses in Mauritius?

 Traditional payment customs vary by ethnic group, with Hindu families following kanyadaan principles where the bride’s family covers ceremony costs (300,000-500,000 MUR) while the groom’s family handles reception expenses (200,000-400,000 MUR).
 Muslim traditions involve the groom providing mohaar (100,000-500,000 MUR in jewelry or property) while both families share celebration costs equally.
-Modern couples (60% in urban areas) contribute personally, covering 40-60% of expenses through savings and loans, with parents providing remaining support.
-Chinese families traditionally have groom’s side bearing 70% of costs while receiving hongbaohong-BAO gifts from guests offsetting 30-40% of expenses.
-Inter-ethnic marriages negotiate custom arrangements, often splitting all costs 50-50 between families regardless of tradition.
+Many modern urban couples contribute personally, covering a significant portion of expenses through savings and loans, with parents providing remaining support.
+Chinese families traditionally have groom’s side bearing the majority of costs while receiving hongbao gifts from guests offsetting expenses.
+Inter-ethnic marriages negotiate custom arrangements, often splitting all costs equally between families regardless of tradition.

 What are the main differences between Hindu Tilak and Muslim Roka ceremonies?